fetchai/docs-archived/docs/walkthrough/creating-addresses.md

            :  b'4\x1f\x00\xf7\x89\x00c\xee\xfd5h\xf2\xf5\xc7\xc3\x10\x80/\xd3+:\x15\xa1\x11\xac\x0f\xbf\xb4\xa6\\\xe0{'
     Address:  2uGQSyM56XfkaFeoyYib2dt4rvFwVZ6if5JREZd54d1sNehEQ5
 ```

+!!! warning "**Do not use this account**"
-Needless to say, don't use that account for anything, it's shared with you all, private key and all.
-But you get the idea.
-Just to reiterate, *any account you wish to use yourself, do not, ever, for any reason, disclose the private key in public, on the internet, or anywhere people can see it* so don't post the output of the above program here!
+    This account and its private key are shared with anyone who reads this tutorial.
+Just to reiterate, *any account you wish to use yourself, do not, ever, for any reason, disclose the private key in public, on the internet, or anywhere people can see it*.
+So don't post the output of the above program here!

 If we now wanted to add this address to `pocketbook`'s address book, we could do it with this, incidentally (but do see the docs linked above):
 ```